 Based on that memory, while I was impressed that decades ago I’d inadvertently chosen a horrid tasting tea that happened to be good for lungs, my first choice for a healing herb in the present was not chaparral, i.e. creosote.

 Eventually I saw articles recommending pineapple, because of the bromelain in it, to open airways.
 I remembered that I ate pineapple instead of using an epi pen when extreme stress hit me related to my condo which was built over a full outdoor toilet pit, and consequently had hydrogen sulfide inside, which seriously damaged my health.

-Once I was reminded of bromelian I ate an eight ounce can of pineapple chunks.
+So, reminded of bromelian, I ate an eight ounce can of pineapple chunks.
 To my surprise I began to feel better.
-That’s five days ago, and I’ve been eating a can a day ever since.
+That’s five days ago, and I’ve been eating a can every day since.

 I also ordered some little bottles of Chinese ginseng, which had very good reviews, despite the fact some people found the little bottles difficult to open, which I understood when I received mine and was eager to give it a try.